alexeyraspopov/newsletter/readme.md

 ## API

-To create publisher instance invoke factory (see Usage).
-Instance implement next interface (similar to Observer):
+To create publisher instance call factory function (see Usage).
+Instance implements next interface (similar to Observer):

  * `publish` - invokes all subscribers and pass some received data to them
  * `subscribe` - adds new subscriber (function) and returns "unsubscribe" function